How to think in English and stop directly translating from your mother tongue

 2. Fossilised victims - Learners who picked up awfully bad habits at school, possibly from their teachers.
 Regardless of how much feedback and correction they receive, nothing seems to help when it comes to erasing grammatical and pronunciation errors from their idiolect.

 3. Motivated strategists - Motivated strategists are those who have a language learning strategy in place to store new language learning items.
-They show signs of being able to think in English and self-correct when necessary.
-Nevertheless, they’re unaware of the benefits of personalising grammar structures, words and phrases
+They may be partly aware of how to think in English and self-correct when necessary.
+Nevertheless, they’re unaware of the benefits of personalising grammar structures, words and phrases.

 All in all, my point is that you need to adopt a language learning strategy and stick to it.
 The personalisation of language items is also vital.